Senior Management Consultant & EY wavespace Experienced Designer & Facilitator | EY

 Challenges are adventures.

-One of my biggest challenges was starting my first real job after graduating in Canada – not knowing anybody, nor having found an apartment, nor being firm with my new job’s industry.
+One of my biggest challenges was starting my first real job in Canada after graduating – not knowing anybody, nor having found an apartment, nor being firm with my new job’s industry.
 But besides one suitcase with the most essentials, I had lots of excitement to master this challenge.
 Within a couple of weeks, I achieved very high visibility within my company as a proactive, enthusiastic problem-solving colleague and became team and budget responsibility.

 What did that show me?
 Every challenge is manageable and can be turned into a success story.
 Go one-step after the other and trust yourself.